kyma-incubator/compass/docs/compass/04-01-installation.md

 * Istio gateway certificate for the regular HTTPS gateway.
 * Istio gateway certificate for the MTLS gateway.

+In order for the JWT token flows to work correctly, an OpenID Connect (OIDC) Authorization Server needs to be set up and configured to support the respective users, user groups and scopes.
+The OIDC server host and client-id are specified in [values.yaml](../../chart/compass/values.yaml) file inside the Compass Helm chart.
 ##### Create issuers

 To issue certificates, the cert manager requires a resource called issuer.